 We would like to express our sincere thanks to the European Commission and the following governments for their generous support towards EU-TWIX.READ MORE

-If you are accessing the EU-TWIX database for the first time, please read the Terms of Reference accessible here.READ MORE
+If you are accessing the EU-TWIX website for the first time, please read the Terms of Reference and Privacy Notice accessible here.READ MORE

 If you have any questions or comments regarding the EU-TWIX website or database, please do not hesitate to contact usREAD MORE